contentful/forma-36/MIGRATION.md

 ### How to migrate your Dropdown components

-The migration should be done manually since there are different approach for each specific case.
+The migration should be done manually since there are might be different approaches for each specific case.
-- Replace it with `Menu` if it was used to offer a list of choices to the user, such as a set of actions or links.
+- If you used the `Dropdown` to offer a list of choices to the user, such as a set of actions or links, you should replace it with `Menu`.
-- Replace it with `Autocomplete`  if it was used in combination with input to help user set the value by chosing from the list of options.
+- If you used the `Dropdown` in combination with input to help user set the value by choosing from the list of options, replace it with `Autocomplete`.
 - Replace it with `Popover` if it was used for some custom case that does not match the cases described above.
+Most likely you don't need to use `Popover` at all, consider it only for special, custom solutions.

-But mostly you don't need to use `Popover`. *Note: `Popover` is a low level component and it is used as a base for `Autocomplete` and `Menu`*
+*Note: `Popover` is a low-level component and it is used as a base for `Autocomplete` and `Menu`*

-Below you will find a couple of examples how to migrate `Dropdown` component:
+Below you will find a couple of examples of how to migrate the `Dropdown` component:

 #### `Dropdown` to `Menu`

 **Simple case:**

-Importent things to take into account in the following example:
+Keep in mind:
-- By default `Menu` is uncontrolled component, so you don't have to pass callbacks and state.
-Nevertheless you can make it controlled if you need.
+- By default `Menu` is an uncontrolled component, so you don't have to pass callbacks and state.
+Nevertheless, you can make it controlled if you need to.
 [See the controlled Menu example in component docs](https://github.com/contentful/forma-36/blob/forma-v4/packages/components/menu/Menu.mdx#controlled-menu)
-- By default click on `MenuItem` will close menu, if you want to disable this behaviour, just pass prop `closeOnSelect="false"`
+- By default click on the `MenuItem` will close the menu, if you want to disable this behavior, just pass prop `closeOnSelect="false"`

 Forma v3: